19th Annual EPA Drinking Water Workshop: Small System Challenges and Solutions

 EPA's Office of Research and Development (ORD) and Office of Water (OW) in partnership with the Association of State Drinking Water Administrators (ASDWA)

 In partnership with ASDWA, EPA's free annual drinking water workshop was held in person on August 29 - September 1, 2022 and provided in-depth information and training on solutions and strategies for handling small drinking water system challenges.
 Several of the sessions were offered via live broadcast webinar for those who were unable to attend in person.

 Primarily designed for tribal, state, and territory personnel responsible for drinking water regulations compliance and treatment technologies permitting, the workshop provided current information, resources, and training needed to help in building systems capacity and sustainably and with providing equitable access to drinking water.
 System owners and operators, local and government personnel, academics, design engineers, technical assistance providers, and consultants may also benefit from attending workshop sessions.

-Recordings for the virtual sessions of the workshop will be posted to the online agenda by October 1, 2022.
+Recordings for the virtual sessions of the workshop are posted to the online agenda.
 Online and Downloadable Agenda

 In-person participation in the workshop included the following opportunities:

 - Ten technical presentation session options